2023 AFC Asian Cup Group B: Uzbekistan vs Syria

-Both these teams met each other just for the second time in this competition, having met before in 1996 with Syria emerging as victorious among the two after a 2–1 win against Uzbekistan.
-Their recent fixture was a friendly in 2020 where the Syrians beat the Uzbeks 1–0 while their most recent competitive fixture, occurred during the 2018 FIFA World Cup qualification, also ended with Syria won against Uzbekistan by the same scoreline.
+This was the second time that these teams had met in the Asian Cup, having met before in 1996 with Syria emerging victorious among the two after a 2–1 win against Uzbekistan.
+Their most recent fixture had been a friendly in 2020 where the Syrians beat the Uzbeks 1–0 while their most recent competitive fixture occurred during the 2018 FIFA World Cup qualification, which also ended with Syria winning against Uzbekistan by the same scoreline.

-The match was largely dominated by Uzbekistan, but neither Uzbekistan and Syria could score a goal in this match, with the closest attempt was the surprise goal of Ibrahim Hesar, which was later disallowed for offside.
+The match was largely dominated by Uzbekistan, but neither Uzbekistan nor Syria could score a goal in this match, with the closest attempt being the surprise goal of Ibrahim Hesar, which was later disallowed for being offside.